ember-learn/ember-blog/content/ember-3-27-released.md

 applications addressing Ember 3.x deprecations.
 Give us feedback in the issues on that repo.

-For app maintainers who are in less of a hurry, **please note that Ember.js 3.28 will contain no new deprecations targeting Emer.js 4.0**.
+For app maintainers who are in less of a hurry, **please note that the upcoming release of Ember.js 3.28 will contain no new deprecations targeting Ember.js 4.0**.
 Additionally, Ember.js 3.28 will be promoted to LTS on the same day Ember.js 4.0 is released.

 We recommend that applications using LTS releases wait for the first LTS of Ember.js 4.x to upgrade, which will be Ember.js 4.4.
-Ember's 6 week release cycle means we expect there is about 44 weeks for apps upgrading from LTS-to-LTS to address 4.0-targeted deprecations before Ember.js 4.4-LTS is made available.
+Ember's 6 week release cycle means we expect there is about 44 weeks (from today) for apps upgrading from LTS-to-LTS to address 4.0-targeted deprecations before Ember.js 4.4-LTS is made available.

 For more details on changes in Ember.js 3.27, please review the [Ember.js 3.27.5 release page](https://github.com/emberjs/ember.js/blob/master/CHANGELOG.md#v3275-june-10-2021).